MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/resource-utilization-report.md

 ### Utilization rate

-The percentage of time a resource spends on work and travel per available time on the calendar rule.
+The percentage of time a resource spends on work and travel per [available time on the calendar](calendar-resource.md).

 Formula: ((Total work time + Travel time) / (Available hours per day x Number of days)) x 100